|Undergraduate Majors in Linguistics, Specialization in Computing, and Honors|

 The majors described below are of two types: (1) a major which concentrates entirely on general linguistics, and (2) several majors which combine the basic courses of the general program with a language concentration or other related fields.
 The combined majors, in conjunction with instructional certification programs, are especially appropriate for students who have non-university teaching careers as goals.

-A 2.0 grade-point average in linguistics courses is required for all Linguistics Department majors; all courses for the major must be taken for a letter grade.
-For the most updated requirements for the 11 majors, please refer to the on-line general catalog.
+A 2.0 grade-point average in linguistics courses is required for all Linguistics Department majors.
+All courses for the major must be taken for a letter grade.
+For the most updated requirements for each of the Department's 11 majors, please refer to the General Catalog.

-Please speak with Linguistics Department's Student Affairs Officer if you have questions about the requirements, or to declare one of our majors in Linguistics.
+Please contact the Department's Student Affairs Officer regarding any questions about the requirements, or to declare one of the Department's majors.

 Specialization in Computing:

-You graduate with a bachelor's degree in your major and a specialization in computing.
-Please contact the Linguistics Department's Student Affairs Officer to declare the specialization.
+Students who successfully complete these requirements graduate with a BA in their specific major and a Specialization in Computing.
+Please contact the Department's Student Affairs Officer for more information.

-Departmental Honors: Students must have a 3.6 overall GPA for their junior and senior years and must complete either a Linguistics 199 Senior Project or a Linguistics 198A-198B Honors Essay with a grade of A. No special nomination or application is necessary for students who meet these standards.
+Departmental Honors: Students must have a 3.6 overall GPA for their junior and senior years, and must complete either a Linguistics 199 Senior Project or a Linguistics 198A-198B Honors Essay with a letter grade of A. No special nomination or application process is necessary for students who meet these requirements.

-Departmental Highest Honors: A candidate for Departmental Highest Honors must be nominated by a Linguistics faculty member.
-The basis for nomination for Highest Honors is a written research project that exceeds the standards normally expected of undergraduate students.
-The written work would typically, though not necessarily be a 199 Senior Essay or a 198A-198B Honors Essay.
-Conferral of Departmental Highest Honors requires a favorable vote by the entire Linguistics Department faculty.
+Departmental Highest Honors: Qualified students may be nominated by any member of the faculty to the faculty as a whole for the award of Highest Honors on the basis of research in linguistics completed at UCLA that exceeds the standards normally expected of undergraduate students.
+The written work would typically (though not necessarily) be completed as a 199 Senior Essay or a 198A-198B Honors Essay.
+Conferral of Departmental Highest Honors requires a favorable vote by the Department's entire faculty.